-When humans are referred to as "meatbags" or as otherwise meaty things by non-meaty beings.
-Another but equally valid version, largely in the case of aliens, is that the term is used not as an intentional slur, but simply to express shock or novelty, or because the alien does not have another term sufficient to describe us.
+When humans are referred to as "meatbags" or as otherwise meaty things as a slur by non-meaty, non-human beings.
+Another, equally valid, version, largely in the case of aliens, is that the term is used not as an intentional slur, but simply to express shock or novelty, or because the alien does not have another term sufficient to describe them.
 These examples still count as this trope because they may still be interpreted as insults by humans (including the audience).
 In fact, this may be played for laughs.

 An additional variation which may or may not warrant its own subtrope involves vampires and similar creatures referring to humans derogatorily as a food source, with the implication that this is all they are good for.

 - Batman: Poison Ivy has been known to trot these slurs in the comics given her plant-motif.
 She herself, of course, is also a meatbag.

 - The wooden soldiers in Fables tend to refer to anyone who isn't one of them as "meat", with the exception of Geppetto and Pinnochio.

 - In Nextwave Machine Man calls humans "fleshy ones".

 - The Gen'Dai Cyborg Durge does this once in Star Wars: Republic: